What does a change in alert levels mean for your new team member? Here are some helpful tips to make them feel as welcome as possible.

 Include your new team member in all the fun and social things your team does.
 Maybe you are daily quiz enthusiasts, or perhaps you have a social committee?
 Do you have a Friday afternoon tipple?
 These rituals and get-togethers create opportunities to learn about one another outside of the roles everyone plays in the business.
 As your new team member finds their feet and starts to contribute, recognise and reward their success with team shout outs!

 Do you have images (or better yet a video) of your office space?
 Share them with your new team member to give them a sense of your company culture and the vibe.
 When they do come into the office, it’ll feel like home already!
-We have one client who leaves a webcam on all day so their remote team members can see their team mates daily lives in the office.

 An instant messaging platform with multiple channels (the Kin team use Slack) is a great way to stay connected outside of email and calls.
 As well as being useful for practical and admin functions, platforms like this are a fun way to share celebrations, challenges, jokes, birthdays, Netflix best picks and cute cat pictures!